 Central City, Kansas, is an extinct town in Anderson County.

 Located in the southeastern corner of Reeder Township, this settlement was first called Jerome.
 The first settlers came in June 1857, including Stephen Marsh, Mrs. Hoskins, C.C.
 Hoskins, Simpson Lake, and others.
-John B. Lambdin and his sons put up a sawmill near the townsite that winter.
+John B. Lambdin and his sons built a sawmill near the townsite that winter.
 Dr. George W. Cooper laid out the townsite, and the plat was filed at the land office in Lecompton, Kansas, on December 26, 1857.

-Several buildings were built in 1857, including a two-story hotel that we completed in the spring of 1858.
+Several buildings were built in 1857, including a two-story hotel completed in the spring of 1858.
 Due to its location on the main road from Lawrence to Humboldt, the hotel was prosperous for several years.

-The first store was opened in the summer of 1858 by W. S. Eastwood and H.N.F.
-Reed.
+W.S.
+Eastwood and H.N.F.
+Reed opened the first store in the summer of 1858.
 The same year, Stephen Marsh and his son Oliver erected a large two-story frame building and established another store with a large stock of items.
 For several years, this was the best store in the county.
 For a time, the town’s activity as a trading point put it into competition with Garnett for the county seat.

 The Marshes moved to Humboldt in 1860, and John S. Johnson became the new store owner.